MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/sovereign-landing-zone.md

 #### Deployment options

 The Sovereign Landing Zone (Preview) is available as a GitHub repository <https://github.com/Azure/sovereign-landing-zone-preview> and can be deployed as a whole or on a component per component basis, which allows for integration in a customer's existing deployment workflow.
-Deployment guidance is located [here](https://github.com/Azure/sovereign-landing-zone-preview/blob/main/docs/03-Deployment-Overview.md)
+Deployment guidance is located [here](https://github.com/Azure/sovereign-landing-zone-preview/blob/main/docs/03-Deployment-Overview.md).

+> [!NOTE]
+> The Sovereign Landing Zone (Preview), being a variant of the Azure Landing Zone, does not yet offer all of the deployment choices that are available for the Azure Landing Zone architecture.
+Customers should follow the Sovereign Landing Zone (Preview) deployment guidance which is located [here](https://github.com/Azure/sovereign-landing-zone-preview/blob/main/docs/03-Deployment-Overview.md).

 The deployed components are: